Module bones_framework::networking::online

 For online matchmaking, we use a centralized matchmaking server to connect peers to each-other and to forward the peers’ network traffic.
 All connections utilize UDP and the QUIC protocol.

-crate.
+The matchmaking server is implemented in the bones_matchmaker crate.
 It binds to a single UDP port and listens for client connections.
 QUIC’s multiplexing capabilities allow the server to handle any number of clients on this single port.

 Once a match starts, client traffic is proxied through the matchmaking server.
 While not true peer-to-peer networking, clients logically send messages to each other, with the server acting as an intermediary.